-When the Vice President of Student Services' Office receives a Student life Referral indicating that an organization has allegedly violated a Disciplinary Code or Seminary Policy, the Vice President of Student Services shall follow the Disciplinary Procedures set forth in Articles 4-15. - Notwithstanding any other provision of this chapter, Vice President of Student Services or Executive Vice President and General Council may take immediate disciplinary action, pending a disciplinary conference or hearing, against an organization that violates a Disciplinary Code or Seminary Policy when, in the opinion of the Vice President of Student Services or Executive Vice President, the interest of the Seminary would be served by interim action.
+When the Dean of Students office receives a Student life Referral indicating that an organization has allegedly violated a Disciplinary Code or Seminary Policy, the Dean of Students shall follow the Disciplinary Procedures set forth in Articles 4-15.
+Notwithstanding any other provision of this chapter, the Dean of Students may take immediate disciplinary action, pending a disciplinary conference or hearing, against an organization that violates a Disciplinary Code or Seminary Policy when, in the opinion of the Dean of Students, the interest of the Seminary would be served by interim action.
 See procedures set forth in Article 10 and 11.
 A student may be disciplined for a violation under the Student Disciplinary Code even if the organization of which the student is a member is penalized under these procedures for the same violation.